prasann/blog-next-js/content/_posts/73--measuring-tokens-at-a-story-level.md

 That phase is quietly ending, and the real motivation is not guilt about spend.
 It is estimation.
 We already put an effort estimate on a story before we pick it up.
 What if we could put a token estimate next to it?

-> "This one looks like a two-pointer, and historically two-pointers in this repo burn about 80k tokens."
+> This one looks like a two-pointer, and historically two-pointers in this repo burn about 80k tokens.

 To ever get there, you first need the raw data: how much did each story actually cost?
 Get that flowing, and the extrapolation becomes a follow-up problem rather than a fantasy.
 The catch is that the usual dashboards cannot give you the raw data.
 They tell you totals by model, by day, by user.
 They do not tell you that story `PROJ-123` cost more than the rest of the sprint combined.
 That gap is what this post is about: attributing token usage down to the story level, without wrecking anything that already works.